mmalmi/gun-rs-wasm/README.md

 You'll need to [load](https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running#using_fetch) rusty_gun_bg.wasm into the document first.
 It needs to be served using the mime type `application/wasm`.

-Non-wasm Rust port is also in the works.

 ## About

 [**📚 Read this template tutorial! 📚**][template-docs]